-Join Gini von Courter for an in-depth discussion in this video Sharing a link to a file, part of Up and Running with Box.
+Join Gini von Courter for an in-depth discussion in this video Sharing a link to a file, part of Learning Box.

 …Box makes it really easy to share files with others,…particularly when we're talking about large files.…Files that would take up a lot of space in a sent items folder and…in someone's inbox if we were using email as our method.…Files that might be too large to be able to move through an email platform.…I can send a link to a file and allow somebody to come fetch it.…To be able to share a link, first navigate to the file you want to share and…I actually want to share this catalogue which is a large file.…

 It took awhile to upload it.…And what I'd like to do is share this with someone, so…I'm going to click the Share This File link, and it gives me a link that I…can just copy and then I can send this to somebody.…I have the ability, when I'm using the upgraded versions to…be able to provide passwords and expirations but.…Right now all I want to do is to be able to send this, so…that, so someone can come back and pick it up.…So I have it and I'm going to now go to my email application.…